Bayesian Calibration for Large-Scale Fluid Structure Interaction Problems Under Embedded/Immersed Boundary Framework: Numerical Results

 where the mass coefficient is $m_s=1$, the damping coefficient is $c_s = 0.5$, and the spring stiffness is $k_s = 2$.
 The external force $f_{ext}$ is the fluid pressure load on the piston:

 where $x_p(t) = 1 - u(t)$.
 The piston is initialized at $x=1$, with $u(0) = 0$ and $\dot{u}(0) = 0$.

 For the forward problem, the computational domain is semi-discretized by a uniform grid with $\Delta x = 5\times10^{-3}$.
 The explicit 2nd-order Runge-Kutta time integrator~\cite{} is used for the fluid and implicit 2nd-order mid-point rule time integrator is applied for the structure with a constant time step $\Delta t = 10^{-3}$.
+The coupling between fluid and structure is based on a partitioned procedure and an embedded boundary method which are applied in FIVER (Section~\ref{subsec:computational_framework}).
 The coupled system is integrated till the final time $T = 1$.

 For the inverse problem, we consider two scenarios: \begin{enumerate} \item calibrate only the structure parameters $\theta = [c_s;\,k_s]$ with $N_{\theta} = 2$; \item calibrate both structure parameters and fluid initial pressure $\theta = [c_s;\,k_s;\,p_0]$ with $N_{\theta} = 3$. \end{enumerate} The observation data consist of $N_y=100$ piston displacement measurements collected at every $10^{-2}$ till $T = 1$.
 These observation data are generated with reference parameters and corrupted with zero-mean random Gaussian noise with standard deviation $\sigma_{\eta} = 2\times10^{-3}$.
 The observation data are depicted in~\cref{fig:piston-forward}-left; and the corresponding fluid states at the end time is depicted in~\cref{fig:piston-forward}-right , the rarefaction wave is generated in the flow due to the receding motion of the piston.